 - Colds/Sore throat: A student will not be excluded from school for a mild cold or sore throat unless exhibiting a fever or white dots can be seen on the throat.
-However, please do not send your child if they do not feel well enough to remain focused in the classroom. - Conjunctivitis (Pink eye): A child that is suspected to have pink eye will be excluded and will asked to be evaluated at the doctor due to the highly contagious nature of this condition. - Cough: A student will not be excluded from school for a cough unless there are accompanying symptoms of infection, such as a fever.
-If coughing is severe in nature, causing color change or breathing difficulties, the child will be sent home. - Diarrhea or Vomiting: A student who has two or more occurrences of diarrhea within a school day will be excluded.
-A student who vomits will be asked to go home unless the cause of vomiting can be determined as a reason other than illness (i.e., carsickness, vomiting after crying, etc.).
+However, please do not send your child if they do not feel well enough to remain focused in the classroom. - Conjunctivitis (Pink eye): A child that is suspected to have pink eye will be excluded and will be asked to be evaluated at the doctor due to the highly contagious nature of this condition. - Cough: A student will not be excluded from school for a cough unless there are accompanying symptoms of infection, such as a fever.
+If coughing is severe in nature, causing color change or breathing difficulties, the child will be sent home.
+If your child is coughing, and has no other symptoms, we may ask the child to wear a mask to protect others. - COVID: Any child who has tested positive for COVID must quarantine until symptom free for 48 hours without medication.
+Afterward, the child will need to wear a mask for 5 days even if asymptomatic. - Any child who has been exposed to COVID (within 6 feet for more than 15 minutes) will be expected to wear a mask for a period of 5 days. - The school nurse will continue to provide us with current best practices, and will serve as the liaison in gathering information from parents/guardians and communicating with school administrators to make decisions.

+- Diarrhea or Vomiting: A student who has two or more occurrences of diarrhea within a school day will be excluded.
+A student who vomits will be asked to go home unless the cause of vomiting can be determined as a reason other than illness (i.e., car sickness, vomiting after crying, etc.).
 STUDENTS SHOULD NOT RETURN TO SCHOOL UNTIL 24 HOURS AFTER LAST VOMITING EPISODE. - Fever: A student will be excluded from the classroom for a temperature of 100 degrees Fahrenheit or higher.
 STUDENTS SHOULD NOT RETURN TO SCHOOL UNTIL FEVER FREE WITHOUT MEDICATION FOR 24 HOURS. - Headache: A student will not be excluded from school for a headache.
 They may come to the school nurse's office and receive medication if they have permission on file for this.
 They will be permitted to lie down in the school nurse's office for a short time and then return to class.
-If the headache is severe, a parent/guardian will be notified and they can come to pick up their child.

-- Lice: Children will be excluded from school if found to have head lice until they are treated.
+If the headache is severe, a parent/guardian will be notified and they can come to pick up their child. - Lice: Children will be excluded from school if found to have head lice until they are treated.
 A child with live lice will not be readmitted to school.
-If nits are found and can be removed, a child MAY be readmitted at the discretion of the school nurse. - Pain: Any unexplained pain will be assessed and reported to the parents immediately. - Rash: A student will be excluded from school for any unidentified rash that has an accompanying fever, is spreading or worsening as the day progresses or appears to be contagious.
+If nits are found and can be removed, a child MAY be readmitted at the discretion of the school nurse. - Pain: Any unexplained pain will be assessed and reported to the parents/guardians immediately. - Rash: A student will be excluded from school for any unidentified rash that has an accompanying fever, is spreading or worsening as the day progresses or appears to be contagious.
 A student may be excluded from school if he/she has an open rash, he/she cannot control scratching, or if the rash is not covered. - Stomach ache: A student who complains of a stomach ache with no other symptoms will be permitted to rest in the nurse's office for a short time if they choose.
 Ginger ale may be offered.